 Get the comprehensive marketing recruiter POV on shaking up digital talent management here.

-With the constant evolution of technology and the workplace, companies are choosing to recruit marketing freelancers as a talent management strategy.
+With the constant evolution of technology and the workplace, companies are choosing to hire marketing freelancers as a talent management strategy.

 Freelancers are accustomed to the gig lifestyle and many are experienced at working from anywhere, being on-boarded remotely, and delivering against expectations as proven self-starters.
 Plus, freelancers bring the soft skills needed such as adaptability, communication, and distributed collaboration to hit the ground running and be successful.